joshwadd/End2end_Driving_Keras/README.md

 ## # Preprocessing

-Each image is cropped before
+Each image is cropped before it is

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzU2NDc1MCwzMzAzNDUyNjgsLTQwMj
+eyJoaXN0b3J5IjpbMjAwOTIwOTcxNSwzMzAzNDUyNjgsLTQwMj
 U0MTYyMiwtMTA0ODA4MTQ5XX0=
 -->